Geropathology Imaging - Part of the The Jackson Laboratory Shock Center of Excellence in the Basic Biology of Aging

 The chart here overall shows you how to get from Images to Aging scores.
 We downsample the slides using Qupath then we use our classifers with Julia to extract Zarrs from the tiles then we use these files in the classifer to put and age score we then move to a Jupyter notebook to get data and do some statistics

 We want to support all levels of users.
 Coding was new to us when we started this process and understand that it can be intimidating.
 We hope that these recourses will provide confidence to new users.

 Link to coding basicis

 There are 4 different pieces of software we utalize to go from Images to aging scores.
 The good news is that all of these are free!
 Follow the link to get to thier websites and installation directions

 How to use our classifier:

-While there are several ways to get to the downsampled tiles we extract from Qupath we provide instructions on how to get to these tiles assuming your storing your images in Omero.
+While there are several ways to get to the downsampled tiles, we extract them from QuPath.
+QuPath is easy to use and interactive.
+We provide instructions on how to get to these tiles, assuming you’re storing images in Omero.